 - Printed circuit boards.
 Fluxes, solder residue and other contaminants need to be removed from PCBs before they are placed back in the field.

 - Airbrush and paint spray guns.
 Removing old paint is one of the strengths of ultrasonic cleaners.
 While this might not be desired for all items, it certainly is when cleaning airbrush and paint spray gun parts.
+If you are into hobbies like painting model kits for adults, you are well off with an ultrasonic cleaner for your airbrushing tools.

 - Vinyl records.
 Over time, the grooves of vinyl records build up dirt and debris.
 This negatively affects their sound quality.